AlexBanks97/itu-canteen-cli/README.md

 # EatIT CLI - What's on the menu today?

-A python script that scrapes the canteen's menu off their intranet website.
+A python script that will tell you what is on the EatIT canteen's menu today.

-ITU login credentials are necessary in order to use this tool.

-## Setup:
-The script runs on Python 3.x and uses the following packages:

-Selenium and bs4

-They can be install through Pip as follows:

-`$ pip install selenium`

-`$ pip install bs4`

-You will also need to install the chromedriver (and the browser Google Chrome, if you don't have it already).

-See [here](https://pypi.python.org/pypi/chromedriver_installer) for installation of the chromedriver.
+The script will scrape the https://intranet.itu.dk/organisation/canteen, which it requires your ITU credentials to do.
+After it has scraped the data, it will save it to a sqlite local database, found at ~/.eatit.db in your system, in order to quickly query for today's menu for the rest of the week.

+After Monday 08:00, the script will prompt for ITU credentials again, to scrape for the new week's menu.
+The sqlite database is deleted and recreated so it won't store outdated data.

-## Usage:
+## Installation

-The script takes 1 optional argument `--headless`, which determines whether or not the script will run headless or not.

-Normal:
-`$ python canteen-scraper.py`

-Headless:
-`$ python canteen-scraper.py --headless`

-You will then be prompted to enter your username and password (ITU credentials).
+You need the following packages to run the script.